 First time as a tourist in Barcelona?
 Check this out!

-What to see in Passeig de Gràcia?
+What to See in Passeig de Gràcia?

-Elegant and fascinating modernist constructions are Barcelona´s attractions by excellence for architecture lovers.
+Elegant and fascinating modernist constructions are Barcelona´s attractions of excellence for architecture lovers.
 On both sides of the sidewalk of Passeig de Gràcia, you could enjoy Antoni Gaudi, Puig I Cadafalch, and Domènech Montaner creations.

 I hope you have enjoyed this article as much as I did with the research.

-See you in my next post!
+…and see you in my next post!